JarbasHiveMind/HiveMind-community-docs/docs/03_pairing.md

 - when launching hivemind-core take note of the provided code, eg `HMPSWD:ce357a6b59f6b1f9`

-- copy paste the code and emit it via ggwave (see above)
+- copy paste the code and emit it via ggwave (see below)

 - the voice satellite will decode the password, generate an access key and send it back via ggwave